This article explains SSProtect Licensing.

 SSProtect product Licensing works the same for both Organization Accounts and Individual Accounts.
 This article describes the way in which Licensing provides authorization and access to various components, services, features, requests, and resources.

 SSProtect supports different License Types for accounting, pricing, and general capabilities.
-These include Employee, Trial, Researcher, Journalist, Partner, Promotional, and Customer Licenses.
-When downloading software for Trial use, Accounts are initially assigned Trial Licenses.
-The License Type can be changed at anytime since your KODiAC Cloud Services operator (ISP) manages the License Type and Period (below).
+These include Employee, Trial, Researcher, Journalist, Partner, Promotional, Customer, ISP, and AWS Licenses.
+When downloading software for evaluation, Accounts/ Organizations are Licensed with Trial Licenses.
+Note that the License Type can be changed by your KODiAC Cloud Services operator (ISP) at any time.

 License State and Period